Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 Distraction serves as another useful purpose.
 Sometimes humor helps to divert our attention, instead of focusing on what’s stressful to us at the moment.
 Humor can often provide relief, whether it’s from an uncomfortable needle stick or the unpleasant side effects of a medication.
 Scientists are collecting more evidence every day that humor, laughter, and positive emotions have numerous physical benefits, including a decrease in muscle tension and an enhanced immune system.

-No matter what your physical condition, humor can benefit you.
+No matter what your physical condition is, humor can benefit you.
 Plan a daily humor break and reap your profits.
 Make the most of every day– lighten up!

 Close